adityatripathiiit/Python-Based-Automated-Verilog-Code-Generator-For-Arithmetic-Unit/README.md

 The generated code is structural and only has a combinational circuit.

+Week 1:
+1. Array Multiplier:

 Week 2:
+1. Kogge Stone adder:
+Like the carry-look ahead adder, it also produces Generate and Propagate bits at each stage, and it is also a parallel prefix adder.
+Only, the difference occurs in the pre processing step of the adder.

+# gray cell and black cell to be explained by roopakji

 2. Carry look ahead adder:
 Primarily, at each stage, a “generate” and a “propagate” bit is generated.
 The Propagate bit comprises of the XOR operation and the Generate bit, the AND operation.
-For inputs of length, it takes O(log n) of computation time
+For inputs of length, it takes O(log n) of computation time.

+3. Carry select adder: It is a quite simple yet effective method to implement an adder.
+It computes the (n+1) bit sum of the two input arrays of length n, with a gate level depth of O(√n).
+It basically consists of two ripple carry adder along with MUXes at each stage.

+Week 3:
+1. Wallace tree multiplier: It has three steps: Multiplying each bit with another, and grouping the bits with same “weight”, reducing the number of partial products with half and full adders, group wires in two numbers and add them with an adder.

+Week 4:
+1. Restoring Array divider:
+It divides two unsigned integers, returning the quotient and remainder.
+As compared to the other division algorithms, this algorithm is rather slower and closely resembles the division algorithm done by hand.
+The division follows a fixed algorithm.
+In the first step, the registers are initialized as follows: A: Dividend, B: Divisor, C: 0 and, N= number of bits in the dividend.
+The second step involves shifting right the contents of CA as if they are a single unit.
+Now, B is subtracted from C and the result is stored in C.

+2. Booth multiplier:
+It multiplies two signed binary numbers in 2’s complement form.
+The algorithm proceeds by comparing the least significant of the multiplier, and another dummy register, initialised with the value zero.
+For the various cases, shifting operations are performed and the dummy register is updated by the additions or subtractions as required.